 - September 29, 2017: Making NEH Work for You: Fellowships & Strategies

-This session will include a review of the National Endowment for the Humanities (NEH) landscape and a deep dive on the NEH Fellowships, as well as focus on unpacking NEH review criteria and writing for NEH.
-Participants will leave the workshop with an understanding of how to competitively craft their proposal for submission to the NEH.
-In addition, participants interested in pursuing the NEH Fellowships have the opportunity to join an accountability writing group.
-Dr. Lisa D. Schrenk, Associate Professor of Architectural History and an NEH reviewer, will join Research Development Services for this session.
-The workshop is open to anyone with an interest in NEH proposals with a special emphasis on early career faculty.
-Registration is through UAccess Learning, register here.
+This session included a review of the National Endowment for the Humanities (NEH) landscape and a deep dive on the NEH Fellowships, as well as focus on unpacking NEH review criteria and writing for NEH.
+Dr. Lisa D. Schrenk, Associate Professor of Architectural History and an NEH reviewer, and Christina Ramirez, Associate Professor of Rhetoric, Composition, and the Teaching of English (RCTE) presented at this session.
+Slides are available through UA Box.

 - October 18, 2017: Funding Beyond the Feds